|The crowd scene at Illinois State Bank after the Wingfoot Express caught fire.|

 |Wingfoot Express departing from Grant Park.|

-When approximately 1,200 feet above the bank a spurt of flame was seen to shoot from the gasbag near the center of the aircraft.
+At about 1,200 feet above the bank, a flame was shot out from the gasbag near the aircraft's center.
 The crowds gathered on the streets to watch the flight and witnessed the zeppelin buckle and quiver as it started on its fatal plunge.

 Four of its five occupants, wearing parachutes, jumped.
 The fifth, unable to get away, was caught in the flaming gasbag and burned and crushed to death on the bank roof.
 Another's parachute burst into flames and followed the balloon through the skylight, the man's body crashing to the bank floor.
-A third man broke both legs as he landed and the other two, experienced balloonists, landed one on a roof and one in LaSalle street.
-One of these escaped injuries and the other was only slightly hurt
+A third man broke both legs as he landed, and the other two experienced balloonists landed on a roof and one on LaSalle street.
+One of these escaped injuries, and the other was only slightly hurt.

 |CLICK FOR A FULL-SIZE ILLUSTRATION.|

 Instantly the tanks exploded, scattering a wave of flaming gasoline over the workers for a radius of fifty feet.
 A panic ensued.
 There were only two exits through which they could leave the wire cage surrounding the rotunda.

 Men and girls with flaming clothing fought their way through the exits.
-Girls on the second floor ran screaming at the window and several jumped to the street.
+Girls on the second floor ran screaming at the window, and several jumped into the street.

 In an instant, the marble rotunda was deserted except for the dead, whose bodies were buried under the flaming mass, licked to a white heat by the gasoline blaze, and the dying, who crawled feebly away from the scorching fire, their clothes burning off.

 The intense heat made rescue work impossible until after the fire department arrived and a four-eleven alarm call.
 Thirty minutes passed before the bodies under the craft could be dragged out, and some were burned beyond recognition.